avneetproject/2D-Game/Knight-Platformer/README.md

-# 2D Game — First Development Showcase (v0.2)
+# 2D Game — Development Showcase (v0.3)

 Welcome! 👋
 This repository showcases my progress as I develop a **2D action game in Unity**.
-The game is still in production, and this is the **first public showcase** of the project.
+The game is still in production, and this is a **public development showcase** of the project.

 ---